Confederate statues are coming down following George Floyd's death. Here's what we know - KEYT | KCOY

 Alexandria, Virginia

-Crews in historic Old Town Alexandria removed a bronze statue of a Confederate soldier named “Appomattox” last Tuesday morning.
+Crews in historic Old Town Alexandria removed a bronze statue of a Confederate soldier named “Appomattox” on June 2.

 The memorial was erected in 1889 to honor Confederate soldiers from the Virginia city.